 Dr. Kim received his medical training, including the distinction of Master of Surgery, at McGill University in Montreal, Canada.
 He completed his surgical residency training at the University of Toronto as well as his fellowship in pediatric surgery at the University’s Hospital for Sick Children.

-Kolaleh Eskandanian is the executive director of the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Health System.
-The Institute is an R&D incubator and accelerator, focused on developing pediatric surgical and medical products.
-In this capacity, she manages a $10 million/year portfolio of over 40 medical device, therapeutics, and health software projects in various stages of development.
+Kolaleh Eskandanian is the executive director of the Sheikh Zayed Institute for Pediatric Surgical Innovation and head of innovation and technology commercialization for Children’s National Health System.
+In her role at the Institute, she manages a $10 million/year portfolio of over 40 medical device, therapeutics, and health software projects in various stages of development.
 She is also the executive director of the FDA-funded National Capital Consortium for Pediatric Device Innovation, focused on accelerating the path to market for pediatric devices.
-Kolaleh works with a large network of small and large businesses, nonprofits, and government agencies---all to promote a cause close to her heart, addressing the unmet medical needs of children.
+Kolaleh works with a large network of small and large businesses, non-profits, and government agencies.
 She is the producer of two annual innovation competitions that select small businesses who demonstrate the ability to address a significant medical need in the pediatric space.
-Since early 2014, a total of 12 pediatric medical device companies have been funded through these competitions.
+Since early 2014, 26 pediatric medical device companies and research labs have been funded through these competitions.

 Prior to joining Children’s National, Kolaleh held positions with Intelsat, Accenture, and Georgetown University.
-Kolaleh’s background is in mechanical engineering with a PhD in operations science and an MBA from American University Kogod School of Business.
+Kolaleh’s background is in mechanical engineering with a PhD in operations science and an MBA.
+She is fluent in four languages, and three distinct writing systems.

 Julia Finkel, MD, leads the Pain Medicine Initiative in the Sheikh Zayed Institute for Pediatric Surgical Innovation and is vice chief of the Division of Anesthesiology and Pain Medicine at Children’s National.
 The ultimate goal of the Pain Medicine Initiative is to eliminate pain in children’s medicine.
 As one of the nation’s preeminent pain medicine physician-scientists, Dr. Finkel is a fellowship-trained pediatric anesthesiologist in the Joseph E. Robert, Jr., Center for Surgical Care at Children’s National.
 Under her leadership, the pediatric pain medicine program at Children’s National has grown to more than 2,500 clinical patient encounters a year.
 Dr. Finkel has extensive experience designing and conducting clinical trials relating to analgesics in children and receives substantial support from industry.
 Her areas of research interest include the modulation of opioid analgesia, tolerance, and hyperalgesia; the development of methodologies to objectively measure pain, and analgesia and developmental pharmacology of analgesics.
 Dr. Finkel completed her medical training at the State University of New York at Syracuse and her pediatric anesthesiology training at Children’s National.